biosustain/lifelike/docs/wiki/client/design-guide.md

       value: loadingPercentage, // Determines how filled the value is.
     });
 ```
-This will display a partially filled bar - good when we can evaluate the state of work (for example, file upload).
+This will display a partially filled bar - good when we can evaluate the work state (for example, file upload).
 ```typescript
 const progress = new Progress({
       mode: ProgressMode.Indeterminate, // Stripped and animated bar